Arzachena, Sardinia: 9 Top Attractions And 5 Best Beaches

 A Brief History Of Arzachena

-The area where Arzachena is located was already inhabited during pre-nuragic times, as the many remains show, and was a village of great importance during the Roman era as well.
+Remains show that people lived in Arzachena already during pre-nuragic times.
+This was a village of great importance during the Roman era as well.
 There are plenty of ruins, both Nuraghe and remains from the unique culture I mentioned earlier, called “Ozieri Culture”.

 Arzachena remained s an essential city during the Giudicati era – it even became the capital at a certain point during the history of Sardinia – but, around the 14th century, it gradually, then drastically, lost all of its inhabitants because of the combined effect of the pirates’ invasions, droughts, and epidemics.

-It started to be repopulated during the Savoy era, but it really flourished in modern times, when a group of entrepreneurs decided to create an exclusive holiday area in a heavenly part of Sardinia that was yet to be exploited.
+It started to be repopulated during the Savoy era.
+However, it really flourished in modern times, when a group of entrepreneurs created an exclusive holiday area in a heavenly part of Sardinia.

 Let me now show you some of the main attractions in the village, and in the nearby area.